About The Project

 Funding

-This project is funded by the Social Sciences and Humanities Research Council (SSHRC), the Canadian Civil Liberties Association, and benefits from the generous expertise and assistance provided by many academic partners at The CRIB and the Data Justice and Criminology Lab.
+This project is funded by the Social Sciences and Humanities Research Council (SSHRC), and benefits from the generous expertise and assistance provided by many academic partners at the Data Justice and Criminology Lab, and The CRIB.
 The CRIB and Data Justice and Criminology Lab financially support research assistants to provide dedicated project support to ensure data quality and rigour.

 Scroll To Top